IPSYCHOI/ezex-cli/README.md

 ---

 ## 💡 Notes
+- You can enter the project name if you are in correct folder or full path or just '.'
+That mean do that here
 - Use `-c`, `-m`, and `-r` **after** creating the project.
 - `--crud` will **create a project first** if one doesn't exist.
 - Combine `--all` and `--crud` for a full setup with useful features.